ataibarkai/SemanticType/Readme.md

 So why do you need this library?

-The SemanticType library defines the `SemanticType` structure, which has many desirable properties:
+The SemanticType library defines the `SemanticType` structure, which offers sensible convenience as well as carefully-implemented type-level constraint validation:
 * `SemanticType`s *automatically* conform to numerous standard-library protocols -- whenever their underlying wrapped type conforms to them.
 The supported protocols include `Hashable`,  `Comparable`,  `Equatable`, `Sequence`, `Collection`, `AdditiveArithmetic`, `ExpressibleByLiteral` protocols, and **many, many, more**.
 This makes it easy to use `SemanticType` instances in the context of generic data-structures (e.g. as keys in a `Dictionary`), of protocol-oriented operations (e.g. in comparisons, additions, subtractions, etc.), as well as in the context of generic algorithms.
 * `SemanticType`s expose *direct* read/write access all instance-variables defined on their `rawValue` (via typed `@dynamicMemberLookup`  access).
 * `SemanticType` makes it easy to impose strict *transformations and validation constraints* on the allowable values of the `rawValue`s, while guarenteeing that said constraints are maintained across all operations.
 For instance, you can easily create  `OddNumber` and `EvenNumber` types which *guarentee* that all of their instances are odd/even, respectively (see [Advanced Usage](#advanced-usage-semantictypespec)).